California jurors get to work in Apple vs. Samsung trial

-SAN JOSE, California (Reuters) - Nine jurors began deliberating on Wednesday in Apple Inc’s high stakes patent lawsuit against Samsung Electronics Co Ltd, a process that could take several days due to the complex legal issues in play.
+SAN JOSE, Calif., Aug 22 (Reuters) - Nine jurors began deliberating on Wednesday in Apple Inc’s high stakes patent lawsuit against Samsung Electronics Co Ltd, a process that could take several days due to the complex legal issues in play.

 The trial began late last month in a San Jose, California federal court, just miles from Apple’s headquarters in Cupertino.